 A list of security identities that are denied access to the item

 The typical Coveo Cloud secured search example illustrates how permissions are managed when the item permission model consists of a single permission set.
 This article covers how permission models are resolved when they contain more than one permission set.

 To place the focus on item permission management, all examples in this article assume that the query made by the search page user matches the title of the desired items.

 Moreover, the other permission rules specified in the previous articles apply to each permission set as well.
-For instance, if one of the user’s security identities is not specified in a permission set, the user is considered as denied for this set, and thus denied access to the item (see Unspecified Security Identities).
+For example, if one of the user’s security identities isn’t specified in a permission set, the user is considered as denied for this set, and thus denied access to the item (see Unspecified Security Identities).
 Similarly, if all permission sets specify the item as public, the item is available to all users, except those who have at least one of their security identities marked as denied access to the item in at least one permission set (see Public Items and Anonymous Users and Denial Prevalence).

 MyCompany has chosen to index a secured enterprise system to make its content searchable via a Coveo-powered search page.

 This secured enterprise system contains items of various confidentiality levels.
 To enforce the confidentiality rules and levels, each item has one or more access conditions, which determine who can access the item.
 For a user to be allowed to access an item, they must fulfill all access conditions.

 In this secured system, John Smith and Barbara Allen are members of the

 Administrators group (see Group and Granted Security Identities), while John Smith and Mary Davis are members of the